saulpierotti/markdown_notebook/LB2.md

 	* The solvent exposure calculated is static since it does not include the movent of the protein
 	* The dynamic movent of the protein can alter which portions are accessible!
 	* Physically, we are interested in the number of water molecules in direct contact with the protein
-	* Geometrically, I can just consider the outside surface of the protein (ignoring inside pockets)
+	* Geometrically, I can roll a sphere representing a water molecule on the surface of the protein and record the positions touched
 		* The surface is proportional to the number of water molecules in the first hydratation shell
-	* Mathematically, ``

 ---